Drevja Church

 Drevja Church (Drevja kirke) is a parish church of the Church of Norway in Vefsn Municipality in Nordland county, Norway.
-It is located in the Drevja area of northern Vefsn.
+It is located at Nilsskogen in the Drevjedalen area of northern Vefsn Municipality.
 It is the church for the Drevja parish which is part of the Indre Helgeland prosti (deanery) in the Diocese of Sør-Hålogaland.
 The red, wooden church was built in a long church style in 1883 by the architects Andreas Grenstad and Torolf Prytz.
 The church seats about 200 people.
 The church was consecrated on 28 September 1883.